Harrison Newey

 Harrison William Innes Newey (born 25 July 1998) is a British racing driver and the son of Formula One engineer Adrian Newey.
 He made his ADAC Formula 4 debut in 2015 with Van Amersfoort Racing.
 He also competed in the BRDC Formula 4 Championship alongside his ADAC F4 campaign and won the 2016-17 MRF Challenge Championship.

+Newey racing in ADAC Formula 4 in 2015.